Support Your App – customer support outsourcing for tech startups

 In this article, we'll cover:

-So What is Customer Perception?
+So What Is Customer Perception?

 As a definition, customer perception refers to a set of thoughts and opinions a customer has about your company and its services.
 Their opinion is what motivates a customer to engage with your business, what makes them come back and purchase more.